EN /

 Repetition and abstraction, ecstasy and cognition are terms to be thought of as being closely connected.
 Repetition leads to the disciplinary and formal in terms of a reduction, while at the same time repetition becomes a heightened subjective sensation of „Joie de Vivre“ and a state of awaking and recognition, as is often described for music, and that also figures in discussions on the perception of imagery in Cézanne and Matisse.
 This „awakening“ can cause, as in the works of Johan Lurf, Sophie Trudeau and Michaela Gill, an intoxication, a state of ecstasy, in which a human can dissolve or can become someone else.

 A unique aspect of the exhibition that opens on May 9 at Meinblau project space is the selection of artists from Berlin and Montreal.
 Musicians such as Sophie Trudeau, Mauro Pezzente and Mike Moya of Canadian post-rock collective Godspeed You!
-Black Emperor will premier works developed within the thematic context of the exhibition, which will in co-operation with Kimberley de Jong’s dance performance and films by Karl Lemieux and Philippe Leonard, display their discrete and electrifying imagery, that also characterizes Gambeltron’s and Nick Kuepfer’s site-specific contributions to the exhibition.
+Black Emperor will premier sound works developed within the thematic context of the exhibition alongside Kimberley de Jong’s dance performance as well as film and video works by Johnny Forever Nawracaj, Karl Lemieux, and Philippe Leonard, displaying imagery that is both discrete and electrifying, both qualities which also characterize Gambeltron and Nick Kuepfer’s site-specific contributions to the exhibition.
 Performance pieces and the overall connection of the entire installation will merge the various artist positions for the exhibition’s duration.

-A closing event co-hosted by Arkaoda Club takes place on May 13 with an afternoon concert by Gambeltron, Nick Kuepfer, Mike Moya, Etkin Cekin and Niklas Kraft, with DJ sets from Fog Puma and Eli Pavel.
+A closing event co-hosted by Arkaoda Club takes place on May 13 with an afternoon concert by Gambeltron, Nick Kuepfer, Mike Moya, Etkin Cekin and Niklas Kraft, with DJ sets from Fog Puma and Eli Pavel and visuals by Johnny Forever Nawracaj.

 Text: Falko McKenna, Maria Hinze